Thailand Digital Nomad Visa Guide (2024)

 Social life is one of the main benefits of living in Thailand.

-From day one of your arrival, you will notice how polite and friendly the Thai people are.
-It is common for them to greet you in the street with the traditional salute called “wai”
+From day one of your arrival, you will notice how polite and friendly the Thai people are — complete strangers will often greet you in the street with a traditional salute called “wai”.

-Since they are sociable, do not be surprised if some of your Thai colleagues or friends invite you to their houses sooner than you expect.
+Since they are so sociable, don’t be surprised if some of your Thai colleagues or friends invite you to their houses sooner than you expect.

 If your idea of fun is to eat out with your friends, you’re in the right place — Thailand is famous for its cuisine.
 Noodles, soups, salads, and curries are just some of the wonderful dishes you can have either in luxurious restaurants or worldwide famous fast foods.

-On the other hand, if you want to eat international food, you should have a meal in one of the various Turkish, French, Italian, Belgian, or German restaurants.
+On the other hand, if you want to eat international food, you can always have a meal in one of the various Turkish, French, Italian, Belgian, or German restaurants.

 Finally, we know that many digital nomads are especially interested in Thailand’s nightlife.
 And we understand why — there is something for everyone.